 Ben even came back for a third granola bar before he had finished chewing the second.

 How about you?
 What’s an ingredient you’ve swapped out in one of your recipes that turned out as good, if not better, than the original?
 I’d love to hear about it in the comments below!

-Other simple, delicious and healthier sweet snack recipes:
+Other simple and delicious snack recipes: